PolisPolitics/slate/source/includes/api/_interactions.md

-id | true | Unique identifier for the object. customerId | true | Customer this resource belongs to. securityGroupId | true | Security group of this resource. listId | true | (Read-only field) List identifier this interaction belongs to.
+id | true | Unique identifier for the object. customerId | true | Customer this resource belongs to. securityGroupId | true | Security group of this resource.

 ### data